 Additionally, our data processors - including accredited test laboratories etc., will have access to your personal data.
 The employees of the data processors are subject to a duty of confidentiality and the legal basis for disclosing your data are the consents given by you, as specified in this document.

 If ESB discontinues its activities, the personal data in your donor file will be disclosed to another tissue establishment to ensure compliance with the requirement for traceability laid down in section 11 of the Danish Consolidated Act on Requirements for Quality and Safety in the Handling of Human Tissue and Cells (Bekendtgørelse om kvalitet og sikkerhed ved håndtering af humane væv og celler).

-Specifically for open donors:
+Specifically for ID release donors:

 We may release your name and your contact details to a donor child.
 To comply with legal requirements, we may also disclose your name, contact details as well as information on your date of birth, place of birth, nationality, education etc. to a fertility clinic or a national authority.

 If you are approved as a donor and ESB hereafter sells the sperm donated by you, ESB is required to store all data included in your donor file for at least 30 years after we have sent the last sperm donated by you.
 This is done to comply with the regulatory requirements for traceability (incl. the ability to address genetic diseases seen in donor children etc.) as specified in sections 10 and 18 of the Danish Consolidated Act on Requirements for Quality and Safety in the Handling of Human Tissue and Cells (and to schedules 4 and 8 to such Act).